the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab5_while_loops/_index.md

 ---

 ## [3] Extension: Visualizing the Sequence
-The sequences formed are known as hailstone sequences, because the terms move up and down but ultimately reach 1 like hailstones gaining layers of ice in a cloud.
+The sequences you formed above are known as hailstone sequences, because the terms move up and down but ultimately reach 1 like hailstones gaining layers of ice in a cloud.

 {{< figure src="images/courses/cs9/unit00/00_conditionals_hailstone_cloud.png" width="100%" title="Hailstones forming in a cloud" >}}